 As part of the 39 required credits, thesis students must take 6 credit hours in LIS 700 Thesis Research and 3 credit hours in an approved research methods course.
 To advance to candidacy and become eligible to enroll in LIS 700, students must complete at least 15 credits of coursework, and defend a thesis proposal in a private meeting with their thesis committee.
 While it is strongly suggested that all committee members physically attend the thesis proposal defense meeting, remote participation is permitted.
 Upon approval of the committee, students advance to candidacy, conduct their research, and present their results at a public defense.

-The thesis option is introduced in the First Semester Seminar, supported in coursework and regular advising sessions throughout the program, and completed as part of the LIS 691 Masters Seminar, taken in the semester the student expects to graduate.
+The thesis option is introduced in the First Semester Seminar, supported in coursework and regular advising sessions throughout the program, and completed in LIS 700 Research.

 Note: Dual degree students may only pursue the thesis option if LIS is their primary degree.

 Plan A students may not count more than 6 credits outside of LIS to meet the minimum number of required credits for the degree.
 One of these courses might be the research methods course.

 Students who opt to write a thesis are further governed by the “Plan A” regulations and procedures of the UHM Graduate Division.

 For complete information, including a sample course plan, procedures, committee membership requirements, and thesis evaluation criteria, please download and review the Thesis Policy PDF and the Thesis Timeline PDF.